ginarice136/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By doing this, you can focus on one task at a time without getting overwhelmed.

 Next, use task management tools and calendars to plan out your day.
 Allocate time for each step in each project, as well as time to rest and refresh.
 Using tools like Trello, Asana, or Todoist can help keep you organized and on track.
 Set reminders for tasks that need to get done, so you don't forget anything important.
 And don’t be afraid to adjust your plans as the day goes on – flexibility is key.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of not over-engineering or prematurely optimizing your code.
+It suggests that until you have a clear understanding of where the bottlenecks are (through profiling), it's more efficient to write clear and maintainable code.
+This approach can save time, reduce bugs, and ensure your software remains adaptable to future changes or requirements.